ucdavisdatalab/Spatial_SQL/README.md

 [Schmierer, et al. 2007](https://www.joe.org/joe/2007august/tt7.php) have a couple of diagrams of the relationships between the SSURGO tables.
 Unfortunately, the journal posted their images in .gif format so I can't make them visible here.
 Check out the link though!

 ## What is a Spatial Database?
 A spatial database is just a normal database with a column in the tables that holds the spatial information commonly called the "geometry".
-The geometry information is sored as a Binary Large Object (BLOB).
+The geometry information is stored as a Binary Large Object (BLOB).
 The geometry information allows us to relate the tables to each other based on their location and also to perform spatial analysis on our data.

 ## What is Spatial SQL?
 SQL stands for "structured query language" and it's a language that allows you to ask questions of a database.
 Spatial SQL is regular SQL but with some additional functions that perform spatial analysis.